Skip to main content

 • Organization unit (optional)

-Adding an organization unit (OU) is optional.
-An OU is not required to issue your certificate.
-When you leave this box is empty, the certificate issued will not have an OU value.
+An OU isn’t required to issue your certificate.
+You can leave this box empty.
+When the box is empty, the issued certificate doesn't have an OU value.

 Order Settings

-For the security of your EV Code Signing certificate, the certificate must be installed on and used from an approved device.
+The provisioning method refers to where you store the private key and certificate.
+For the security of your EV code signing certificate, the certificate must be installed on and used from an approved device.

 Then, under Shipping address, add your shipping information: your name and the address where you want us to send the hardware token.

-After DigiCert issues your EV code signing certificate, you need to install the certificate on your token.
+When DigiCert issues your EV code signing certificate, install the certificate on your token.

-In the Platform dropdown, select the type of hardware token on which you plan to install your EV CS certificate.
+In the Platform menu, select the type of hardware token on which you plan to install your EV code signing certificate:

 Important

-If you have any questions, please contact DigiCert Support.
+Select DigiCert-provided hardware token to have DigiCert send a token to you.
+If you have questions, contact DigiCert Support.

-After DigiCert issues your EV code signing certificate, install it on your HSM device.
+When DigiCert issues your EV code signing certificate, install it on the HSM where you generated the private key and CSR.

 Important

-You must have a FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent hardware security module (HSM) that supports at least 3072-bit keys.
+You must have a FIPS 140-2 Level 2 or Common Criteria EAL4+, or equivalent hardware security module (HSM) that supports at least 3072-bit keys.

-Select a different provisioning method if you don't have a compatible HSM.
-If you have any questions, please contact DigiCert Support.
+Select a different provisioning method.
+If you have questions, contact DigiCert Support.

 Additional order options

-The information below is optional.
-None of it is required to issue your certificate.
+The information in this section is optional.
+None of it’s required to issue your certificate.

 1. Comments to Administrator (optional)

-Enter any information your administrator might need for approving your request, about the purpose of the certificate, etc.
+Enter any information your administrator might need for approving your request, about the purpose of the certificate, and so on.

 2. Additional Renewal Message (optional)

-To create a renewal message for this certificate, add a message with information that might be relevant to the certificate’s renewal.
+To create a renewal message for this certificate, add a message with information relevant to the certificate's renewal.

 Payment Information